Ragura/dinkcreference/docs/guide/procedures.md

 This one is slightly more complicated.
 Here, `banana2.c` is attached to a sprite, and it runs through the `main()` procedure when it is first displayed on the screen.
 It calls the predefined procedure [external()](../functions/external.md).
 We tell [external()](../functions/external.md) to open the `bananax.c` script, and launch the `say_banana()` procedure.
 It does so, and causes Dink to say *'Banana!'*

-::: warning
+::: warning Common bug when callin custom procedures
 <VersionInfo dink="1.08" freedink="all"></VersionInfo>
 The following should be noted about custom procedures:
 - Custom procedures called both externally and from within the same script will run on their own script number.
 Called procedures will not have access to previously declared local variables.

 - Calling custom procedures can randomly cause the calling script to continue past `}` and into code afterwards.
 In some cases it may even continue past a `return;`.
 A solution to this is using `goto` at the end of the calling procedure, and jump to the end of the script.
-Check out [Jumps](./control-structures.md#Jumps) for how to use `goto`
+Check out [Jumps](./control-structures.md#Jumps) for how to use `goto`.
 :::

 ## Global procedures